Penify-dev/penify-docs/docs/penify-cli-detailed-usage.md

 ### Login Process

-When you run `penifycli login`, the tool:
+When you run `penify login`, the tool:

 1. Opens your default web browser
 2. Redirects you to Penify's login page